Topological group: Formal definition

 Although not part of this definition, many authors require that the topology on G be Hausdorff.

-One reason for this is that any topological group can be canonically associated with a Hausdorff topological group by taking an appropriate canonical quotient;
+One reason for this is that any topological group can be canonically associated with a Hausdorff topological group by taking an appropriate quotient;

-this however, often still requires working with the original non-Hausdorff topological group.
+this, however, often still requires working with the original non-Hausdorff topological group.

 Other reasons, and some equivalent conditions, are discussed below.

 This article will not assume that topological groups are necessarily Hausdorff.